NixOS/nixpkgs/doc/languages-frameworks/lisp.section.md

 executables with `sb-ext:save-lisp-and-die`, are achieved via overriding the `buildPhase` etc.

-In addition, Lisps have the `packageOverrides` argument, which can be used (through `override`) to substitute any package in the scope of their `pkgs`.
+In addition, Lisps have the `withOverrides` function, which can be used to substitute any package in the scope of their `pkgs`.
 This will be useful together with `overrideLispAttrs` when dealing with slashy ASDF systems, because they should stay in the main package and be build by specifying the `systems` argument to `build-asdf-system`.

 ## The 90% use case example